Current Ministry Location-Maryknoll Sisters Center, Maryknoll, NY

 In 2012, Sister Marvie shifted to a ministry on ecology and environment, focusing on climate crisis.
 Sister Marvie went to study a Master’s program on the Environment, Peace and Security with specialization in Climate Change Security at the University for Peace in San Jose, Costa Rica, a learning institution established by United Nations.
 In 2013, she did her internship at the Maryknoll Ecological Sanctuary, sharing her knowledge on Climate Change science, policy and advocacy.
-Her wrote her thesis on the Maryknoll Sisters Environmental Ministry Framework.
+Her thesis was about the Maryknoll Sisters Environmental Ministry Framework.
 In 2014, Sister Marvie was assigned to work in the Philippines focusing on climate related issues.
 She taught graduate students on Environmental Management and Urban Planning at Philippine Women University and Miriam College.
 She joined groups and institutions working on Climate Change issues and solutions.
 Sister also worked as Project Director to a national research project study and compliance audit to 13 Philippine environmental laws by different government units in the Philippines.
 She has also worked with indigenous people and farmers, women and fisher folks in various rural areas by giving environmental leadership trainings.

-Sister Marvie is now assigned in Maryknoll, New York as NGO Representative of the Maryknoll Sisters to the United Nations, part of the Maryknoll Office for Global Concerns (MOGC) starting in 2018.
+Sister Marvie is now missioned in Maryknoll, New York as NGO Representative of the Maryknoll Sisters to the United Nations, part of the Maryknoll Office for Global Concerns (MOGC) team until 2021.